caoccao/cctoolbox/README.md

 ## web-tools

-[web-tools](https://www.caoccao.com/cctoolbox/) is a set of tools as follows.
+[web-tools](https://www.caoccao.com/cctoolbox/) is a set of web based tools as follows.

 | Name | Description |
 | ---- | ----------- |